zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 > The security of a digital signature in blockchain is tied to the security of the private key.
 If a private key is compromised, it can lead to unauthorized transactions and breaches.
 Therefore, robust key management practices are essential.

 ## Some digital signature algorithms
 1. ECDSA (Elliptic Curve Digital Signature Algorithm): Widely used in blockchains, including Bitcoin & Ethereum.
-Offers strong security with relatively short key lengths, making it efficient for use in resource constrained environments like blockchain networks.
-ECDSA relies on the difficulty of solving the problem in ECC.
+Strong security with short key lengths, efficient for resource constrained blockchain networks.
+ECDSA relies on the difficulty of solving in ECC.
-ECDSA used for Transport Layer Security (TLS), the successor to Secure Sockets Layer (SSL), by encrypting connections between web browsers and a web application.
-The encrypted connection of a HTTPS website[^1].
+ECDSA used for Transport Layer Security (TLS), the successor to Secure Sockets Layer (SSL), web browsers and a web application connections.
+Enables encrypted HTTPS website[^1].

 2. RSA (Rivest-Shamir-Adleman): RSA relies on the difficulty of factoring large prime numbers, offering strong security for digital signatures.
 However, RSA key lengths tend to be longer compared to ECDSA, which can impact performance and efficiency in blockchain networks.

-3. EdDSA (Edwards-curve Digital Signature Algo): EdDSA efficiency and its security properties.
-It is based on twisted Edwards curves, offering fast signature generation and verification with strong security guarantees.
-EdDSA is well suited for use in decentralized systems like blockchain due to its performance advantages and resistance to side-channel attacks.
+3. EdDSA (Edwards-curve Digital Signature Algo): Efficient with fast signature generation/verification and strong security guarantees.
+Based on twisted Edwards curves.
+Well-suited for decentralized blockchain systems due to performance advantages and resistance to side-channel attacks.

 4. ElGamal Signature scheme: DS is based on the algebraic properties of modular exponentiation together with the diffculty of computing discrete logarithms.
 This is rarely used in practice.